 - Purple: Pont Yndad to Balafor via the WTM Main Line

 The Red1 line (the Penn Central's Northeastern Corridor Line) and Red2 line are part of the NAL's network of TGV equipped rail lines.

 Frederick, Pentapolis and Balafor also operate light rail / tram lines.
 The considerable growth along the PR-240 corridor in County Montgomery has led to the connection of the Frederick and Georgetown light rail systems, so it is now possible to travel between the two urban areas via two different rail systems.
 A light rail link between Annapolis and Pentapolis has been completed.
 It's innaugural run was held on 9 Septemper 2009 with other special railfan excursion trips slated for the weekend.
-Regular service is scheduled to commence on 14 September 2009.
+Regular service commenced on 14 September 2009.
 The growth along the PR-50 corridor has certainly warranted its completion.

 County Montgomery, County Anne Arundel, County Princip Gereint and County Balafor operate a coordinated local and intercity bus system as well.